Effective decoupling of ferromagnetic sublattices by frustration in Heusler alloys

 In this work we show that it is possible to obtain a highly frustrated state in a two sublattices ferromagnetic metal.
 We design this peculiar state by finely controlling the magnetic interactions of a cubic off-stoichiometric Ni-Mn-(In,Sn) alloy through electron doping of the non-spin-polarized atom.
 The frustrated magnetic configuration exhibits one sublattice showing ferromagnetic long range ordering below the Curie temperature ($T_C$) of the material whereas the second sublattice remains disordered until a crossover to a polarized state occurs at $T<<T_C$.

 Ni$_{50}$Mn$_{25+x}$Z$_{25-x}$ (Z= In, Sn, Ga, ...)
 Heusler alloys are intensively investigated thanks to the strong coupling between their structural, magnetic and electronic degrees of freedom, which gives rise to a great variety of functional properties.\cite{ullakko,liu,manosa,graf,zhang,yu,Fabbrici2022} These compounds crystallize in a cubic \textit{${L2_1}$} austenite structure (Fig. \ref{1}a), composed of four intertwined face-centered cubic sublattices, with a $T_C$ in the 300-400 K range.
 The ferromagnetic ground state is due to the superposition of short-range and long-range magnetic interactions between Mn and Ni moments, with the Mn atoms providing the largest contribution to the magnetization, carrying a moment of about 4~$\mu_B$. \textit{Ab-initio} calculations \cite{sasioglu2004} indicate that the dominant coupling is the ferromagnetic (FM) nearest-neighbors exchange between Mn and Ni atoms in the 4a and 8c Wyckoff positions of the cubic cell (Fig. \ref{1}a).\cite{Note} Direct exchange interactions between Mn atoms on the same sublattice are irrelevant, owing to the large Mn--Mn distance ($>$ 4 \AA).
-Long-range super-exchange interactions, with a Ruderman-Kittel-Kasuya-Yosida-like oscillatory character, are promoted by the hybridization of \textit{d}-Mn and \textit{sp}-Z electronic states and are mediated by conduction electrons. \cite{sasioglu2008,buchelnikov}
+Conversely, for Mn-rich alloys ($x>0$) a direct antiferromagnetic exchange can be established between the excess of Mn atoms, sited at the 4b position, and Mn atoms in the 4a sublattice.\cite{buchelnikov} Moreover, long-range super-exchange interactions, with a Ruderman-Kittel-Kasuya-Yosida-like oscillatory character, are promoted by the hybridization of \textit{d}-Mn and \textit{sp}-Z electronic states and are mediated by conduction electrons. \cite{sasioglu2008,buchelnikov}